Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Introduction

-\textbf{RLHF.} In recent years, reinforcement learning from human feedback (RLHF) has been proposed to avoid the pitfall of reward design, which delivers empirical success in training robots to complete tasks with a human-like behavior~\citep{ChrLeiBro_17}, training large language dialogue models (LLMs) ~\citep{OuyWuJia_22,RafChiPar_24}, and reasoning models such as \texttt{GPT-4 Omni}~\citep{HurLerGou_24} and \texttt{DeepSeek R1}~\citep{GuoYanZha_25}.
-In RLHF, the agent will not receive the numerical reward.
-Instead, it regularly queries human evaluators for preference feedback on pairs of trajectories and then uses it to infer the quality of the policy.
-Two approaches have been studied to design policy-optimization-based RLHF algorithms: (i) reward inference~\citep{ChrLeiBro_17,OuyWuJia_22} and (ii) direct policy optimization~\citep{RafShaMit_23,ZhaYin_25}.
-The reward inference approach recovers a learned reward function from the preferences and then performs standard RL algorithms, such as \texttt{PPO}~\citep{SchWolDha_17}, on top of the learned reward function.
-The direct policy learning approach aims to avoid the reward function learning step and optimizes the policy network straight from the preference feedback.
-Even though in most cases, the reward inference approach is more compatible with standard RL pipelines, it suffers from disadvantages such as reward model overfitting, double problem misspecification in joint policy and reward learning, and poor evaluation criteria without ground-truth \citep{CasDavShi_23}.
-Direct policy learning approaches avoid these drawbacks and have delivered promising results both theoretically~\citep{ZhaLiHon_24} and empirically~\citep{RafShaMit_23,RafHejPar_24}.
+In recent years, reinforcement learning from human feedback (RLHF) has been proposed to avoid reward proxies and the associated reward-hacking problem~\citep{KauWenBen_23}.
+In RLHF, instead of receiving a numeric reward, the agent actively queries a noisy comparison oracle (human/AI) for preferences over trajectories to infer the quality of the policy and then deduce the optimization direction.
+Two main approaches have been studied for policy optimization from preferences: (i) reward inference and (ii) direct policy optimization.
+The first approach~\citep{ChrLeiBro_17} learns an intermediate reward model to approximate the true reward function through a maximum likelihood loss, and then optimizes the learned reward via standard RL algorithms such as \texttt{PPO}~\citep{SchWolDha_17}.
+The quality of the learned policy heavily depends on the quality of the reward model, which usually suffers from insufficient state-action coverage, overfitting, and poor evaluation without the ground truth~\citep {CasDavShi_23}.
+The second approach~\citep{RafShaMit_23} avoids these drawbacks by directly optimizing the policy from preferences.

-\textbf{Link Function.} Almost all RLHF algorithms from both approaches require knowing the link function, which defines the distribution of human preference for a given value function difference.
-For example, assuming the Bradley-Terry model~\citep{BraTer_52}, given two trajectories $(\tau_1,\tau_0)$, the probability that one is preferred over the other by a human is a logistic function of the return difference, i.e.,
+\textbf{Link Function.} Most preference-based RL algorithms, such as \texttt{DPO}, make explicit use of an ideal assumption that the preference is generated via a known stochastic process, e.g., the Bradley-Terry model~\citep{BraTer_52}, which assumes the probability that a trajectory $\tau_1$ is preferred over $\tau_0$ is a logistic function of the return difference: